How to Really Show a Teacher You Appreciate Them

 As a storyteller, it felt natural to write them a story about the year and all the ways I had seen them make a difference.
 I added a photo of him as a toddler to convey how much it meant that they cared for him like he was someone’s child.
 And the response I received to that letter was beautiful, with one of the teachers telling me it changed the way she saw her job.

-Now my kids expect to spend time every June writing a letter about their year for their teachers.
+Now my kids expect to spend time every June writing a teacher letter about their year as a thank you to their teachers.
 I break it down into a few headings/prompts to help them get their thoughts across, and they can add whatever they want to.

 My favourite subject this year was: